 Smaller and independent bookstores face the same daunting task but may have more freedom and incentive to feature unknown or local authors and books than the large chains.
 However, they face the same physical space limitations as the big chains do, perhaps even more so.

 "But I Was Told My Book Would be Available to Bookstores and Libraries!"

-Self-publishing platforms such as Amazon's Createspace can offer distribution options which will make a title "available" to and through bookstores, libraries, etc. But, unfortunately, this does not guarantee "placement" in any particular outlet.
+Self-publishing platforms such as Amazon's Kindle Direct Publishing can offer distribution options which will make a title "available" to and through bookstores, libraries, etc. But, unfortunately, this does not guarantee "placement" in any particular outlet.
 It just means that should a bookstore receive a special order from a customer for a self-published title, or the bookstore wishes to purchase inventory of the title, the platform can fulfill those orders.

 Some self-publishing platforms offer marketing services to help improve the chances that a self-published book will be picked up by bookstore buyers.
 But these programs can be very expensive (into the thousands on some platforms) and have strict and demanding requirements for both the author and the book.

 How Self-Published Books Can be Sold through Brick-and-Mortar Bookstores Even If Not on the Shelves

 Customers can usually special order books through a retail bookstore even if the title doesn't appear on the shelves.
 That is about the best brick-and-mortar retail outcome a relatively unknown and/or self-published author can expect with a new title that has no sales track record.
 That's why it's important for authors to promote and market their own books to build a fan base that's interested and motivated enough to go to a bookstore and ask to order a title.

 That's why it's also important to get an ISBN number for every book so that it can be easily located for a customer in Books In Print (from Bowker, the official ISBN agency for the United States), an online bibliographic catalog that bookstores and libraries use to research and locate available books.